arvancloud/ar-cli/README.md

 See the [open issues](https://github.com/ebrahimahmadi/ar-cli/issues) for a list of proposed features (and known issues).

-But general feature under develops are :
+But general feature under developments are :
 CDN-accelration
 CDN-firewall
 CDN-cache